allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 spend a few weeks on research.
 We made a few prototypes based on Spark Streaming, Kafka Streams and on databases.
 We even had an idea of writing our own engine for computation.
-During that research we came up with the idea of generating how to generate feeds in an efficient way and… we realized that it will be pretty easy to implement in Spark! **We also made an important decision: we will focus on generating files, and get back to streaming API later**.
+During that research we came up with the idea of generating feeds in an efficient way and… we realized that it will be pretty easy to implement in Spark! **We also made an important decision: we will focus on generating files, and get back to streaming API later**.